Gerunds vs. Infinitives — Modern Suspense

 Leo: I suggest calling the bank instead of tapping links.

-Mara: I remember reading that.
+Mara: That's a good idea.
 Still, sometimes I start to panic.

 Leo: Remember to check the official app first.